stackql/stackql-notebook/README.md

 ### 6. Use the notebook

 Once the container is running, you can access the notebook by opening a browser to http://localhost:8888.

+> NOTE: it may take a minute or so for the bootstrap scripts to run once the container is started, so if you get a `connection refused` error, wait a minute or so and try again.

 <p align="center">
   <img src="images/stackql-jupyter.png" alt="StackQL" width="70%" height="70%">